Anaminus/roblox-api-ref/data/class/RemoteFunction.md

 passed to OnClientInvoke.
 The values returned by OnClientInvoke will be replicated back to the server, and then returned by InvokeClient.

-InvokeClient will yield until OnClientInvoke returns.
-If OnClientInvoke was not defined after InvokeClient was called, then the RemoteFunction will wait until it is defined, and then call it as usual.
+InvokeClient will yield until OnClientInvoke returns. <s>If OnClientInvoke was not defined after InvokeClient was called, then the RemoteFunction will wait until it is defined, and then call it as usual.</s> This only works when the current peer is also the recipient peer (e.g. the Studio's Play Solo mode acts as both a server and a client).
+If onClientInvoke was not defined on the target client, then InvokeClient will yield forever (or rather, until the client disconnects, which throws an error).
+This is likely a bug.

+If the target client disconnects before the call could be completed, InvokeClient will throw the following error:

+	Player <player name> disconnected during remote call to <RemoteFunction name>

+An orphaned error (error without a location) will also be thrown, displaying the the last extra argument passed to InvokeClient.
+If no extra arguments were given, then an unspecified error message will be displayed instead.
+This is likely a bug.

 If OnClientInvoke throws an error, that error will be replicated back, and thrown by InvokeClient.
 Note that this includes the entire error message, with